Toggle: English / Spanish

 Cholecystitis - chronic

-.
-Most of these attacks are caused by in the gallbladder.
+Most of the time, chronic cholecystitis is caused by repeated attacks of acute (sudden) cholecystitis.
+Most of these attacks are caused by gallstones in the gallbladder.

 These attacks cause the walls of the gallbladder to thicken.
 The gallbladder begins to shrink.
 Over time, the gallbladder is less able to concentrate, store, and release bile.